Posted on March 8, 2017 by Heritage

-There are also many building enhancements you may either want or need to be included on your building.
+There are also many building enhancements you may either want or need to be included in your building.
 Some examples are canopies and purlin extensions, lean-to’s, a standing-seam roof, or your chosen base condition, among others.
-These are optional, and don’t affect the functionality of your building, but they each have their own merit and usefulness.
+These are optional and don’t affect the functionality of your building, but they each have their own merit and usefulness.

 Your “building” consists only of the frame and the sheeting.
 But building cost is only one of the items to consider when determining a budget, and it’s generally a fraction of the total project cost.

 Anything not part of the steel framing or sheeting that will be installed on the building is considered an accessory.
 Accessories that you will purchase from a third party, either a partner of Heritage’s or on your own, include windows, walk doors, vehicle doors and insulation, among others.
 If some or all of your accessories will come from one of our partners, these can be included in your Heritage price quote.

 If they will be purchased elsewhere, it’s important to make decisions about which you will choose and from where as soon as possible – size and location of items like overhead doors can affect the building price and should be communicated as clearly as possible to a Project Consultant.